 Singaporeans love a good deal, and when you consider the fact that…

-- Groceries in Malaysia tend to be 30% – 50% cheaper, and
+- Groceries in Malaysia tend to be 30 to 50% cheaper, and

-…We can imagine that this will be a huge incentive for kiasu, penny-pinching Singaporeans to set up home at Woodlands.
+…We can imagine that this will be a huge incentive for penny-pinching Singaporeans to set up home at Woodlands.
 That way, they can easily hop across to Johor to stock up on their necessities whenever they wish!

 #2: The RTS facilitates the transformation of Woodlands

-3. Private residential development in Woodlands
+#3.
+Future private residential development in Woodlands

 Why the RTS link might decrease Woodlands property value

-#1: Safety concerns
+#1: Safety and cleanliness concerns

-#2: Singaporeans potentially moving to Johor
+#3: Singaporeans potentially moving to Johor

-In a couple of year’s time, the quality of living in Johor could have improved significantly, with its cost of living still low (relative to Singapore).
+What in the green earth, you say?
+Well, in a couple of year’s time, the quality of living in Johor could have improved significantly, with its cost of living still low (relative to Singapore).
 If that happens, we’re sure some of us might be tempted to consider the arrangement of living in Johor Bahru while working here, especially if a new condo over there costs about as much as a resale HDB flat in Woodlands.